capsule-corp-ternoa/ternoa-js/README.md

 ```
 **Note** : BlockchainEvents is the result of `submitTxBlocking` function.
 It can be stored in a constant for example.

+### SDK design
 To get a better understanding of OnChain Events, we already discussed the option to get the extrinsic events list.
-In case, you doo't need to handle manual signing of transactions, each Ternoa extrinsic features comes with two functions to execute a transaction and an easy one to directly get the required events list.
+In case, you don't need to handle manual signing of transactions, each Ternoa extrinsic features comes with two functions to execute a transaction and an easy one to directly get the required events list.
 See the example below :

-When the `balancesTransferTx` function creates an unsigned unsubmitted transaction hash, the `balancesTransfer` function signs and submits the transaction to provide the events list.
+The `balancesTransferTx` function creates an unsigned unsubmitted transaction hash and the `balancesTransfer` function signs and submits the transaction to provide the events list.

+**This explains two things :**

+1. Each Helper is composed of two functions
+ * a `xxxxxxxx` varient that signs and submits the transaction, then returns the dedicated event.
+ * a `xxxxxxxxTx` varient to create a unsigned and unsubmitted transaction hash.

+2) We already cover the most common Ternoa pallets with ready to use pallets.
+However, all extrinsics can be triggered using a combination of generic blockchain helpers like `createTxHex`,`signTxHex`,`submitTxHex`, etc (check the Handlers Architecture in the next section for more info)

-#### About the Event Design Format:
+#### Event Design Format:
 In order to make the returned event data useful, we provide both the native and a friendly ready to use format design :
 + a string as an AccountId32 correspond to a classic user valid address.
 + a string as u128 is a BN value as string natively used under the hood by the chain.